1040 Tax Calculator (Tax Year 2019)

 - Taxable Social Security benefits

 - A portion of your Social Security benefits and equivalent Railroad Retirement benefits are included in your Total Income (and subject to income taxes and any other tax rules that are based on your total income) when your income exceeds certain thresholds.
-Note that the calculation does not include the impact of a lump-sum election for payments received for prior year's benefits.
+Note that we don't include the impact of a lump-sum election for payments received for prior year's benefits in this calculation.
 An overview of the calculation (the detailed worksheet is part of IRS Publication 915) is described below.

 - Calculate modified total income (MTI): Total Income (without Social Security Benefits) + 50% of your total Social Security benefits + Taxable Social Security income adjustments (Employer-provided Adoption benefits excluded from your income, Foreign earned income or housing excluded from your income, income for bona fide residents of American Samoa (form 4563) or Puerto Rico) + Tax exempt interest.